premnirmal/Magnet/README.md

         }

         @Override
+        public int getShadowBackgroundResID() {
+            return -1; // set the shadow background, or -1 if you want the default one }

+        @Override
         public boolean removeIconShouldBeResponsive() {
             return true; // whether the remove icon responds to your touches }

         @Override
         public boolean shouldStickToWall() {
-            return true; // whether your magnet sticks to the edge of your screen }
+            return true; // whether your magnet sticks to the edge of your screen when you release it }

         @Override
         public boolean shouldFlingAway() {
-            return true; // whether you can fling away your Magnet }
+            return true; // whether you can fling away your Magnet towards the bottom of the screen }
     };
 }